Animichael/Instrusion-Detection-in-Autonomous-Vehicles/README.md

 The system processes vehicle communication data and extracts payload byte features.
 A trained machine learning model analyzes the data to detect anomalies.
 Results are displayed in real-time on the Flask-based application, providing actionable insights and alerts.

+DEPLOYED PROJECT LINK
+This is the link to the project deployed on render:https://instrusion-detection-in-autonomous.onrender.com/